Digestey/lw-sqs-ss25/docs/source/adr/009_frontend_backend_seperation.md

 ## Alternatives Considered

 - Just keep everything as was in the poc-Phase.
 Not performed since its not a good look.
+(I like monoliths but the people out there dont)

 ## Consequences